Introduction to Website Speed Optimization

 Yet, modern websites coded in CSS are better at downloading content from hosting servers to requesting browsers efficiently and accurately.
 Optimization, therefore, isn’t all about minifying file size.
 The following best practices ensure a speed-optimized CSS delivery:

-Optimized CSS Delivery
+CSS Delivery Best Practices:

 Minification JavaScript, CSS, HTML